World in Conflict: Plot

-In the days following the outbreak of the war in Europe, Sawyer, as well as Bannon and Parker, are deployed to France to assist French forces in a counterattack against Soviet troops near Marseille.
-Bannon's arrogant lust for glory aggravates Sawyer, which inadvertently causes the death of Commandant Sabatier, Sawyer's French liaison, during a major operation.
-Sawyer is then deployed alongside Norwegian special forces on a raiding operation inside the Soviet Union.
-Bannon, however, sullies the mission by accidentally killing surrendering civil-defense volunteers and is unable to prevent the escape of a Soviet Typhoon-class submarine at berth near Murmansk.
-Fed up with Bannon's incompetence, Sawyer arranges for his transfer out of his battalion and replaces him with Webb, who has been serving as an instructor due to a sustained combat injury.
-Prior to rotating back home, Sawyer and his battalion are rerouted to New York City to assist U.S. Army Rangers in recapturing Ellis, Governors and Liberty Islands from Spetsnaz commandos.
+Several months prior to this, Colonel Sawyer is deployed to Southern France to assist NATO forces with American reinforcements in driving the Soviets out near Marseille.
+Parker, fresh from his training is taken under Sawyer's command, as well as Bannon; presented as arrogant, cocky and eager to fight.
+Bannon's continuous insistence on close action with the Russians irks Sawyer, but ultimately leads to the death of Commandant Sabatier, the French liaison assigned to Sawyer.
+Furthermore, during a special operation alongside Norwegian special forces in the Soviet Union, Bannon is responsible for the accidental deaths of several civilians, plus being unable to prevent a Typhoon-class submarine at berth near Murmansk from escaping.
+Fed up with Bannon's incompetence, Sawyer intends once the battalion returns home to have Bannon reassigned.
+But before this can happen, the battalion is rerouted to New York City to assist U.S. Army Rangers in recapturing Ellis, Governors and Liberty Islands from Spetsnaz commandos.

 Returning to the immediate aftermath of the nuclear detonation, Parker contacts Webb and several friendly and hostile stragglers before reuniting with Sawyer.
 They also learn that China has entered the war, siding with the Soviets, and has sent a fleet to reinforce the Soviet beachhead in Seattle.
 The U.S. President orders Sawyer's forces to retake Seattle before the Chinese can land, but also plans to destroy the Chinese fleet and the city of Seattle with a nuclear missile should Sawyer fail.
 After successfully penetrating through the Soviet perimeter, U.S. forces successfully re-capture the city.
 The Chinese, lacking the amphibious means necessary for a landing, turn back.